-THE MINA COBB WALLACE CHAIR IN GASTROENTEROLOGY AND CANCER PREVEN-TION.
-This chair was endowed in 1998 by John B. Wallace, a prominent physician from Gallatin, Tennessee, in memory of his mother, Mina Cobb Wallace.
-It promotes research in gastroenterology with specific application to the field of cancer prevention.
 THE ALBERT WEINSTEIN LECTURESHIP IN DIABETES.
 This lectureship was established as a tribute to the late Dr. Albert Weinstein by his wife, Miriam, and family members.
 Dr. Weinstein was born in Middlesboro, Kentucky, in 1905 and received his A.B. degree from Vanderbilt University in 1926.
 Three years later he graduated as Founder's Medalist from Vanderbilt Medical School.
 Following his residency training at Johns Hopkins, he moved to Nashville to begin his medical practice in internal medicine at Vanderbilt, where he served as clinical professor for over three decades.
 Recognized for his remarkable insight into the treatment of his patients, he was also an avid reader and publisher credited for more than forty scientific papers on a wide array of subjects, including diabetes, cardiology, and hypertension.